anagha-microsoft/databricks-workshops/general-workshop/docs/00-Azure-Storage-Lab.md

 2. We will learn basics of visualization on top of queries, within Databricks notebooks in this sub-unit.

 ### Unit 5: Databricks Delta primer
 Also a foundational unit.
 For the rest of the workshop - we will use Databricks Delta that has a great value proposition for all analytics workloads.
-In unit 5, we will learn basics of working with Delta by example.
+In unit 5, we will learn the following basics of working with Delta by example-

+1. Create some data
+2. Persist to Delta format
+3. Create external table & query with Spark SQL
+4. Performance optimization with bin-packing
+5. Append operation
+6. Update/Upsert operation
+7. Delete operation
+8. Schema update
+9. Overwrite operation
+10. Automatic schema update
+11. Partitioning
+12. Audit history

 ### Unit 6: ADLS Gen2 primer
 In unit 3, we worked with Azure Blob Storage, in this unit, we will work with ADLS Gen2 as DBFS.